 How to view your invoice in StudentConnect

 A PDF version of the invoice can be viewed , printed and saved for your own records.
-This can be done by clicking on the 'Print Friendly Version' button located at the bottom of your invoice.
+This can be done by clicking on the 'Get PDF Version' button located at the bottom of your invoice.

 Deakin does not provide paper invoices.
 It is your responsibility to ensure your financial obligations to the University are met by the relevant invoice due dates.

-You should view your invoice for each study period and after any changes to your enrolment to check the accuracy of your enrolment and the amount to be paid/deferred.
+You should view your invoice each study period and after any changes to your enrolment to check the accuracy of your enrolment and the amount to be paid/deferred.

 Understanding your invoice